 The block perimeter standards apply to preliminary subdvision plans, final plats and site plans submitted in accordance with Sec.
 10.2.5. and Sec.
-10.2.8 unless modified by either an administrative design adjustment authorized in this UDO, or by a zoning condition contained in an adopted conditional use zoning ordinance.
+10.2.8 unless modified by a zoning condition contained in an adopted conditional use zoning ordinance.